 We're going to talk about whether dogs can eat watermelon, as watermelon is one of those foods that falls into the grey zone.

 Can Dogs Eat Watermelon?

 Ultimately, the answer is yes.
 The meat of the fruit is safe for dogs.

 The most important thing to note is that they can digest (and even benefit from) the red and light green fruit contained inside the watermelon rind.
 However, they shouldn't eat the seeds and the rind itself.

 Dogs and Watermelon: The Good, the Bad, and the Ugly

 Watermelon contains some of the vitamins that do your doggy good.
 Watermelon has Vitamin A, which is good for eye, cell, and immune health.
-It also has B6, which keeps her coat shiny and strong, and the kind of Vitamin C that can keep allergens and sniffles at bay.
+It also has B6, which keeps their coat shiny and strong, and the kind of Vitamin C that can keep allergens and sniffles at bay.

 Although watermelon does contain sugar, it won't release quickly into their bloodstream.
 This is because the fiber in watermelon wraps around the sugar and actually slows its natural release.

 Finally, watermelons, true to their name, are mostly made of water.
-That means that watermelon is both low in calories and hydrating, making them a good alternative to many pre-packaged treats on a hot summer day.
+That means that watermelon is both low in calories and hydrating, making them a good alternative to pre-packaged treats on a hot day.